Jerry Buss: Personal life

-Buss' marriage to the former JoAnn Mueller ended in divorce in 1972 after having five children: Lee (b.
-1953), Johnny (b.1956), Jim (b.
-1959), Jeanie (b.
-1961) and Janie (b.
-1963).
+Buss has seven known children.
+His marriage to the former JoAnn Mueller ended in divorce in 1972 after having five children: Lee (born 1953), Johnny (born 1956), Jim (born 1959), Jeanie (born 1961) and Janie (born 1963).
 Their oldest child, Lee, was put up for adoption shortly after birth.
+Buss allegedly married his second wife, Veronica Hoff, in 1972 while still married to his first wife, JoAnn.
 During his time as Lakers owner, Buss was widely known as a playboy and had a string of young girlfriends.
+Buss dated Debbie Zafrani, a Playboy bunny and the younger sister of the wife of Lakers player Kurt Rambis.

-Buss had two more children with a girlfriend, Karen Demel: Joey (b.
-1985) and Jesse (b.
-1988).
-At his death in 2013, six out of seven of his children worked in the Lakers organization.
+Buss had two more children with a girlfriend, Karen Demel: Joey (born 1985) and Jesse (born 1988).
+At the time of his death in 2013, six out of seven of his children worked in the Lakers organization.

 In 1990, Buss reached a settlement out of court in a palimony suit filed by Puppi Buss, who said that she had an on-and-off relationship with Buss for 15 years, and also alleged that he fathered her son; details of the settlement were not revealed.

 On May 29, 2007, Buss was issued a citation for driving under the influence after two California Highway Patrol officers saw him driving his gold Mercedes-Benz on the wrong side of the road in the coastal community of Carlsbad in northern San Diego County, with a 23-year-old woman passenger.
 After failing a field sobriety test, Buss was taken into custody, given a blood test, and booked on suspicion of driving while intoxicated with a blood-alcohol level over 0.08.